linus-jansson/Omnipetal-Daemon/README.md

 ## Config

 API Config is all located in `./config.json` and you can change API settings there, eg. Port, Auth Key.
 If you cant find it, run `node .` then it should be created!

+## Roadmap rewrite
+- Docker integration
+  - If not docker is installed on the download docker